nhost/nhost/docs/docs/get-started/upgrade/index.md

 ```

 :::warning
-You can not use port `1337` in the commands above.
-You have to use the specific port Huasra uses.
+You cannot use port `1337` in the commands above.
+You have to use the specific port Hasura uses.
 Go to the Hasura Console under API and look what port Hasura is using under GraphQL Endpoint.
 :::

 ### Done